Education Loan Deferments

 Please upload your loan deferment to the IIE Participant Portal using the document category “Loan Deferment.”

-IIE will no longer mail in loan deferment forms on behalf of grantees.
-Once IIE has approved your loan deferment, they will provide you with a signed copy via email for you to share with your loan servicer.
+Once IIE has approved your loan deferment, they will return a signed copy via the IIE Participant Portal for you to share with your loan servicer.